+We evaluate active, naive and random algorithms on the paper recommendation HUB task described in Section~\ref{sec:HUB}.
+We find that, while both active and naive algorithms successfully identify the most relevant conference in expectation (Figure~\ref{fig:arm}), ATS with specific teacher selection best balances querying teachers with recommending papers, achieving the highest average discounted cumulative reward (Figure~\ref{fig:reward}), and most accurately learning relevance scores (Figure~\ref{fig:est}).
+In further experiments, we compare rollout simulation policies (Appendix~\ref{app:hyperparam}), and examine the impact of varying teacher query costs (Appendix~\ref{app:cost}).

-\paragraph{Algorithms} We fix ATS to use \textit{specific} teacher selection and the \textit{best arm} rollout policy unless otherwise specified.
-To our knowledge, the HUB problem is novel and has no solutions in prior literature, so we construct multiple families of baseline methods (\emph{naive} and \emph{random}) for comparison. \textit{Naive} algorithms choose randomly amongst pulling arms and querying the selected teacher for $T$ timesteps, use these observations to estimate the arm distributions and utility function (using Algorithm~\ref{alg:naive}), and then pull the arm with the highest estimated expected utility at each subsequent timestep.
-Naive algorithms require problem-specific hyperparameters $\beta^m$ and $T$, so for these experiments we select the intermediate of 3 teachers ($\beta^m=\beta^2$) and test a range of exploration horizons ($T\in[50,100,200]$). \textit{Random} algorithms select actions uniformly at random from a given set.
+\paragraph{Algorithms} We fix ATS to use the \textit{best arm} rollout policy and \textit{specific} teacher selection for this set of experiments.
+(We later compare specific and general teacher selection in Section~\ref{sec:spec-gen}.)
+To our knowledge, the HUB problem is novel and has no solutions in prior literature, so we construct multiple families of baseline methods (\emph{random} and \emph{naive}) for comparison. \textit{Random} algorithms select actions uniformly at random from a given set.
 We evaluate a random algorithm that selects actions from the entire action space, as well as one that selects only arms.